Amiramor95/accendoTest_BE/README.md

     Upon upload '.csv' file it will add new employee or update employee details or it can do both simultaneously.
     ```

-## Sample of API Test Validation Scenario and Expectation
+## Sample of API Test Validation Scenario Expectation

 1. **Valid data to store**
     ```bash